 On the matter of no or nominal costs to IGOs – Does the GAC consider the current fees charged by URS and UDRP providers to be nominal?
 If the GAC considers those charges to be in excess of nominal, then what source of funding or other support mechanism would the GAC suggest to fully pay or subsidize the fees charged by dispute resolution providers?

-In regard to the issue of potential amendment of the UDRP – Why has the GAC gone on record as opposing any UDRP amendments as a means of providing IGOs with access to curative rights?
-If it is the GAC’s position that an entirely new curative rights mechanism must be created, then what universally recognized legal rights of IGOs should be its basis?
+In regard to the issue of potential amendment of the UDRP –What is the GAC’s rationale for opposing any UDRP amendments as a means of providing IGOs with access to curative rights?
+Further, in reaching that decision has the GAC considered that an inability to amend the UDRP would preclude any possible change to its "Mutual Jurisdiction" provisions to address specific sovereign immunity concerns of IGOs?
+Finally, if it is the GAC’s position that an entirely new curative rights mechanism must be created, is it the GAC's understanding that the protections afforded to qualifying IGOs under Article 6ter of the Paris Convention would be the criteria for establishing standing under any dispute resolution procedure that may apply to IGOs?

 We thank the Council in advance for whatever assistance it is able to provide us to clarify this situation.

 Sincerely,